-Business intelligence processes help you organize your data so it can be easily accessed and analyzed.
-Decision makers can then dig in and get the information they need quickly, empowering them to make informed decisions.
-But improved decision making is just one benefit of business intelligence.
-We’ll review the most practical benefits of BI and how organizations are using technology to achieve their goals.
+Business intelligence, or BI, processes help you organize your data so it can be easily accessed and analyzed.
+Decision-makers can then dig in and get the information they need quickly, empowering them to make informed decisions.
+But improved decision-making is just one benefit of business intelligence.
+Let’s review the most practical benefits of BI and how organizations are using technology to achieve their goals.

 Benefits of using BI systems

 Business intelligence is more than just software.
 It’s a holistic initiative to use data in day-to-day operations.
-The 7 benefits below translate into real-world success that showcases BI in action.
+The seven benefits of BI, listed below, translate into real-world successes that showcase BI in action.

 Faster analysis, intuitive dashboards

 BI platforms are designed to do heavy-duty processing of data in the cloud or on your company’s servers.
 BI tools pull in data from multiple sources into a data warehouse, and then analyzes the data according to user queries, drag-and-drop reports, and dashboards.
 Business intelligence helped Lenovo increase reporting efficiency by 95 percent across several departments.
 Their HR department condensed several monthly reports to a single snapshot dashboard.
 PepsiCo also cut analysis time up to 90 percent through the power of BI.
 The benefit of business intelligence dashboards is making data analysis easier and intuitive, empowering non-technical users to tell stories with data without having to learn code.